Bangalore to Ooty Route Map

 Gem Park Resort

 The Gem Park Resort is a 3-star hotel in the main town of Ooty.
 It is a well-maintained hotel which overlooks the Nilgiris mountains.
 Waking up in the morning to the view from the hotel is a delightful experience.

 Their services are known for being good, and their location is a major advantage to tourists.
 Gem Park Resort is located close to the main tourist spots in Ooty.
 You can easily explore the markets in the evening without worrying about the distance you have to cover to reach your hotel.
 It is among the most beautiful resorts in Ooty to stay.

 If the evening is too cold to venture out, you always have the option of indulging in a social game of darts or table tennis in the game room.
-You must go to the events of Bangalore for the new year bash.

 They also have a variety of in-house dining options you can look into.
 End your evening with a relaxing ayurvedic spa and top it off with some relaxing sleep to get you into the mood for another adventure filled day.

 Price: 5000 INR approx.

 Safari Land Resort

 Safari Land Resort is a great budget option resort with great facilities to keep you comfortable and entertained throughout your stay.
 The resort is made up of several neat and compact huts which come with amenities like a kitchenette and the toiletries which are necessary for a convenient stay.

 The rooms are well-appointed with soft and clean beds and linen.
 They are not “luxurious” but if you are in search of a home-like place away from the touristic rush of the accommodations in central Ooty, this resort is a good place for you.